Anmdominguez/Asada_et_al_2023/Readme.md

 * 1. Preprocessing & STAR alignment
 * 2. DE analysis & Transcript Characterization
-* 3. Motif Discovery & Secondary Structure
+* 3. Motif Discovery & Secondary Structure (not included in the paper)

 ***Snakemake and transcript characterization pipelines were initially written by Taylor Reiter and adapted from Bensidoun_et_al_2021***